BaderAlt/Task2.1-HttpRequest/README.md

-I use this link https://s-m.com.sa/b.html in Wokwi for HttpRequset to display the dairection .
+I use this link https://s-m.com.sa/b.html in Wokwi for HttpRequset to display the direction .